RafterOne/I18N/README.md

 # Overview #

-You really have two options depending how in depth you want to go.
+### 0.0.3+

+Options for usage .

+1. Use the compiled binaries located in the project **bin/** folder.
+2. Run the **build.bat** script to compile and generate the binaries.
+The script will copy files into a *build/* directory in ZIP format.
+3. Fork the project, compile it, and build your own release using some free C# tools or Visual Studio 2010+.

+### <0.0.2

+There is an option to download older compiled versions 0.0.2 and 0.0.1.

 1. Download the executable (.exe) from [Downloads][1].
-Extract the archive and run the utility from the commandline.
+Extract the archive and run the utility from the command-line.
-2. Fork the source code, compile it, and build your own release for yourself using some free C# tools or Visual Studio 2010.

 ## XLIFF Format ##